Pleistocene rewilding: North America

-The Bolson tortoise, the first proposed candidate for Pleistocene rewilding.
+The Bolson tortoise, the first proposed candidate for Pleistocene rewilding in both North and South Americas.

 Pleistocene rewilding aims at the promotion of extant fauna and the reintroduction of extinct genera in the southwestern and central United States.
 Native fauna are the first genera proposed for reintroduction.
 The Bolson tortoise was widespread during the Pleistocene epoch, and continued to be common during the Holocene epoch until recent times.
 Its reintroduction from northern Mexico would be a necessary step to recreate the soil humidity present in the Pleistocene, which would support grassland and extant shrub-land and provide the habitat required for the herbivores set for reintroduction.
 Other large tortoise species might later be introduced to fill the role of various species of Hesperotestudo.
 However, to be successful, ecologists must first support fauna already present in the region.

 The plains bison and the wood bison numbered in the millions during the Pleistocene and most of the Holocene, until European settlers drove them to near-extinction in the late 19th century.
 The plains bison has made a recovery in many regions of its former range, and is involved in several local rewilding projects across the Midwestern United States.

 The pronghorn, which is extant in most of the west after almost becoming extinct, is crucial to the revival of the ancient ecosystem.
 Pronghorns are native to the region, which once supported large numbers of the species and extinct relatives of the same family.
 It would occupy the Great Plains and other arid regions of the west and southwest.

-Distributions of some of today's arctic species and their relatives were much broader during the late Pleistocene and the Holocene; reindeer reached as far as southern United States, and close relatives of muskox (Bootherium and Euceratherium and Praeovibos) extended to southern United States and Mexico.
-Hence reindeer and muskox might be able to inhabit northern portions of central North America.
+Distributions of some of today's arctic species and their relatives were much broader during the late Pleistocene and the Holocene; reindeer reached as far as southern United States, and close relatives of muskox (Note: Bootherium, Euceratherium, Praeovibos, and Speleotherium.) extended to southern United States and Mexico, and extant reindeer and muskox might be able to inhabit northern portions of the Lower 48 states.

 Bighorn sheep and mountain goat are already present in the surrounding mountainous areas and therefore should not pose a problem in rewilding more mountainous areas.
 Mountain goats are already being introduced to areas formerly occupied by Oreamnos haringtoni, a more southern relative that went extinct at the end of the Pleistocene.
 Reintroducing extant species of deer to the more forested areas of the region would be beneficial for the ecosystems they occupy, providing rich nutrients for the forested regions and helping to maintain them.
 These species include elk, white-tailed and mule deer.